nikhileshnarkhede/Interest-Rate-Prediction-Using-Machine-learning-/README.md

 In this project, I have used almost all major ML algorithms to model.
-After I picked the most promising algorithms and applied stacking to improve results.
+After I picked the most promising models and applied stacking to improve results.